Bookkeeper vs accountant: which does your business need?

 Should I hire both a bookkeeper and an accountant?

 Many growing businesses use both.
-A bookkeeper keeps the daily records clean, which allows an accountant to work more efficiently on higher-level strategy and tax planning.
-They form a powerful team to support your business's financial health.
+A bookkeeper maintains clean daily records, allowing your accountant to focus efficiently on strategy and tax planning.

 How much do bookkeepers and accountants typically cost?